zeasratwde/hello-world/README.md

 # hello-world
 Formal training for github

 I love C# and Typescript.
-I love creating software systems.
+I love creating software systems, but I have not created anything yet.
-I have created anything yet.
 I sure will soon.